2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 The Mistake: Installing multi-gig PoE++ switches in enclosed network closets without considering their significantly higher heat output compared to older 1G equipment.

-The Solution: Multi-gig switches with full PoE++ budgets (400W) generate substantial heat.
-Ensure your network closet has:
+The Solution: Multi-gig switches with full PoE++ budgets (400W+) generate substantial heat.
+Follow the manufacturer's clearance and airflow requirements in the installation guide.
+In enclosed spaces:

 Overheating leads to thermal throttling, unexpected reboots, and shortened equipment lifespan.